-Before we get to the yummy steamy roast chicken recipe, I would like to share my thoughts about my writing passion.
+Before we get to the yummy steamy paleo-friendly roast chicken recipe, I would like to share my thoughts about my writing passion.

 I never thought of myself as a writer, although I enjoyed creative writing and newspaper and yearbook work in high school and have always enjoyed journaling.
 I wrote an article about historic preservation for my neighborhood newsletter, and then received a call from the editor of a local community journal, who asked me to consider writing for the journal.
 The commitment is for one article bimonthly, human interest stories.
 My first article was published this month and I am researching my second.

 Composing a life and developing one’s palate seem very similar to me.
 All that I have been exposed to over time and all that I am open to in the here and now influence my taste for life as well as my taste buds!
 These are my thoughts as I begin the new year and challenge myself to keep a very rich life in balance.

 I can’t finish this post without giving you a taste of what’s going on in my kitchen!
 If you have been following this blog, then you know that roast chicken is one of my favorites; in fact, my choice for my last meal.
 Pay attention, dear husband!
 I have a variety of techniques that are favorites, but I caught an episode of America’s Test Kitchen this week and decided to try their method for roasting a flavorful and succulent roast chicken.
 One key to having a rich and satisfying life is to reserve Sundays for family day at home and to prepare a gracious Sunday dinner.

 One of the very appealing things about this technique and recipe is that there is little added fat, and the fat is olive oil, not butter.